 - community food security assessment

-- training in small scale agriculture for improved subsistence gardening and small scale cash cropping
+- training in small-scale agriculture for improved subsistence gardening and small-scale cash cropping

 - training in community seed saving, the establishment of seed banks and regional seed exchange networks

-- training and assistance in the restoration of village food and seed production/ distribution systems following disruption.
+- training and assistance in the restoration of village food and seed production/ distribution systems following a disruption.

 We define community food security as access to a diverse, year-round supply of nutritional foods.